bellons91/personal-tech-notes/azure/Azure App Service/Azure App Service.md

 With Azure App Service you can both [[scale-up-down]] and [[scale-in-out]].

-You can use CI/CD and [[azure-app-services-deployment-slots]].
+You can use CI/CD and [[Azure App Services Deployment Slots]].

-Each App Service belongs to an [[azure-app-service-plan]], which defines the compute capabilities.
+Each App Service belongs to an [[Azure App Service Plan]], which defines the compute capabilities.

 ## Types of App Services